grahamnscp/temporal-java-hello-samples/README.md

 ```

 ## Build
-Might need to tweek for java versions etc or use ide :)
+Might need to tweak for java versions etc or use ide :)
 ```
 mvn compile
 mvn verify